allyoucaneatsushiin/pest-control/Mosquito-Control-Bend-877-374-4514-Exterminator-Same-Day-Emergency-Treatment-Near-Me.md

 5. **Botanical Treatment Options** - Natural alternatives for environmentally conscious homeowners

-### 🛡️ Ongoing Protection Plans for Bend Residents
+### 🛡️ Ongoing Protection Plans for Bend OR Residents

-For season-long protection in Bend, we offer maintenance programs including:
+For season-long protection in Bend OR, we offer maintenance programs including:

 - Scheduled follow-up treatments every 21-30 days